sdBrinkmann/TrendDecomposition.jl/docs/src/man/penalized.md

 [^PhilShi21]:
 	> Phillips, P.C.B. and Shi, Z. (2021), BOOSTING: WHY YOU CAN USE THE HP FILTER.
 International Economic Review, 62: 521-570.

-`hpFilter(x::Vector, λ::Real, iter::Int)` allows the repeated application of the HP filter by a fixed ammount of times determind by the parameter `iter`.
+`hpFilter(x::Vector, λ::Real, iter::Int)` allows the repeated application of the HP filter by a fixed amount of times determind by the parameter `iter`.

 ```@docs
 hpFilter(x::Vector, λ::Real, iter::Int)
 ```

-`bhpFilter` implements an iterative approach, where a stopping criterion determines the ammout of iterations.
+`bhpFilter` implements an iterative approach, where a stopping criterion determines the amout of iterations.

 ```@docs
 bhpFilter